drupol/not-a-number.io/_posts/drupal/2017-07-10-a-word-about-atomium.md

 Let's say that you create in your preprocess a variable named: '*something_attributes_array*'.

 During the main Atomium preprocess function, there is a mechanism that will detect those variables based on the pattern '*\*_attributes_array*' and then will process them through the '*atomium_drupal_attributes()*' function.
-Then, in the template, the variable '*something*' will be available as a string containing the attributes.
+Then, in the template, the variable '*something_attributes*' will be available as a string containing the attributes.

 The function '*atomium_drupal_attributes()*' is a extended version of '*[drupal_attributes()](https://api.drupal.org/api/drupal/includes%21common.inc/function/drupal_attributes/7.x)*'.
 By default, it will `trim()` and `check_plain()` the values, but also, if the key of an attribute is numeric, it will only display its value.
 Ex: `0 => "data-closable"` will be displayed: `data-closable`.

 The other small difference with the original function is that the values in the '*class*' key will be sorted alphabetically.

 ### Assets ###